-It is inevitable that this, the first ever London Olympics of the contact centre era, will present a series of logistical problems for the operation of your services.
+It is inevitable that this will present a series of logistical problems for the operation of your services.
 Depending on your centre’s location, the most significant of these will be your staff’s ability to arrive for work in good time.

 With the organisers themselves predicting queues of up to an hour for certain trains at certain times, it seems unavoidable that our already-stretched transport system will be jammed to breaking point as hundreds of thousands of sport-loving tourists hustle and bustle across the nation.
 Coupled with increasing petrol prices and ever-unpredictable strikes by vital sectors’ workers’ unions, commuting to work and home again will constitute a major hurdle for your workforce this summer.

 Give your staff a running start by keeping a constant eye on the website of your local public transport body.
 Circulate frequent emails with up-to-date information concerning train delays and cancellations, and distribute daily tips to help your employees stay punctual.
 From suggesting alternative methods of transport to offering home meditation techniques that will help your staff sleep soundly for an extra-early start, your helpful hints will restore a healthy sense of cooperation to the workplace.